-In today’s post, we’ll talk about the tips and tricks with setting up GTM snippets that can make your life simple.
+In today’s post, we’ll talk about the tips and tricks for setting up GTM snippets that can make your life simple.
 You’ll be able to use them to collect your data and measure it accurately.
 To begin, we‘re going to start with a few essentials of Google Tag Manager and how to set it up.

 Importance of GTM Snippet on your website

-Tip: Make sure that the GTM Container snippet is placed on each and every page of your website and as the best practices, we suggest having it exactly after the opening of the head tag of the page (Ref.
+Tip: Make sure that the GTM Container snippet is placed on each and every page of your website and as the best practice, we suggest having it exactly after the opening of the head tag of the page (Ref.
 Image).

 When you’re using Google Tag Manager it’s worth taking the time to ensure that the base container code is visible on each page of your website.
 It would be erroneous if you rolled out imaginative tagging just to realize after a few weeks that GTM was never active on your imperative pages.

 Take Advantage of Environments & Workspaces